SoPra-Team-17/KI-Client/README.md

 * `--x <key> <value>` can be used to give the server additional key-value pairs
     * `maxReconnect <int>` max number of reconnect attempts when connection to server is lost (defaults to 5)
     * `nodelay <nothing>` set this flag if AI should not delay its moves

+## For Developers
+The AI-Client is implemented in C++.
+You can use e.g. CLION as development environment.
+The following libraries where used.
+The respective licences  can be found in this repositories Licence file:
+* LibCommon: version see submodule
+* LibClient: version see submodule
+* CLI11: version v1.9.0
+* spdlog: version v1.6.1